ndbucksmith/ClimateSensitivity/README.md

 The station data is summarized in csv files for each hemishpere.
 Clisen.py uses [pandas](https://pandas.pydata.org) to read in the files.  pdfs of each station historical record of temperature are archived in the tempdata folder.

 I should note that stations were selected to cover as wide a range of the globe as possible with a strong bias towards stations at or near sea level, given the constraints of NASA GISS data coverage.
-The most outstanding exception to this criteria is the Anmundsen Scott station at the South Pole at an elevation of 2835 meters.
-This station's temperature wasis corrected back to sea level using lapse rate of ~2C per 300 meters.
+The most outstanding exception to this criteria is the Anmundsen Scott station at the South Pole at an elevation of 2835 meters elevation.
+This station's temperature is corrected back to sea level using lapse rate of ~2C per 300 meters.
 Next highest elevation station is Banglaore at 920 meters.
 Its GISS temperature is not correctecd.

 This whole exercise was inspired by this [blog post](https://wattsupwiththat.com/2017/01/05/physical-constraints-on-the-climate-sensitivity/) on climate sensitivty which demonstrates a strong fit between a simple gray body model of eath's atomosphere and ISCCP satellite data on clouds and radiation in and out of atmosphere.

 An important insight is that climate sensitivity, a function of power that returns seasonally averaged temperature at any location, is a continuous function across the globe and through time.
 It is also, for all practical purposes, [coninuously differentiable](https://en.wikipedia.org/wiki/Smoothness) and perhaps [analytic](https://en.wikipedia.org/wiki/Analytic_function).
 The ratio of temperature to power change from the poles to the equator is a ground truth refutation of  IPCC alarmist seesitivities.

 This [news release](https://www.llnl.gov/news/cloudy-feedback-global-warming) provides further evidence of the role of clouds in short circuiting CO22 driven warming.
 Careful readers will note an almost perfectly soviet perversion of scientific method in the news release, necessary to avoid climate heresy.